Block-Build/MusikBot/README.md

 * Supported formats: MP3, FLAC, WAV, AAC, Opus, Vorbis, MP4/M4A, OGG, Stream playlists (M3U and PLS)
 * Adding songs to queue
 * Shuffle the playlist
+* YouTube autoplay
 * Get information about currend song
 * You are able to skip tracks
 * Able to change the volume of the Bot
 * Save your playlist to load and listen to it next time
 * Join the Bot to as much Servers as you want!
 They will act independently
 * Many things can be configured: Should the bot disconnect if it is alone?
 How about automatically joining a channel?
 And many more!
+* White- and blacklists for users and other bots
 * Change the command trigger to whatever you want
 * And a lot of more cool stuff!
 Just have a look to !help and config files;)
 * Much more is planned!
 Suggestions and feedback are welcome!
 Please open an issue